Stop Power Tool Injuries on Construction Sites

 Inexperience/Lack of Training – Unfamiliarity with a particular power tool leads to accidents because inexperienced workers don’t know how to anticipate many common problems.
 For example, a nail gun’s recoil can be strong enough to cause an unwary construction worker to suffer facial injuries while vertically nailing something.

-Anyone who hasn’t used a particular power tool should be given careful instructions and be supervised for awhile.
+Anyone who hasn’t used a particular power tool should be given care instructions and supervised for a while.
 Power tools on construction sites are designed for professional (experienced) users.

 Distraction – On a busy construction your head is always on a swivel.
 So, it’s easy to lose focus on what you’re doing; especially if your actions are repetitive when using a drill, rotary saw, drill press, or some other power tool.
 Workers can get lost in their own thoughts and drift from the task at hand.
 Or maybe there are only a few minutes before break time or the end of the shift, and the mind wanders a little.